Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

     - Trade Paperback
     - Hardcover

+- #### StartYear

+  The year that the series started in.
+This must be a 4 digit value.

 - #### AlternativeNames

   Any other names the series is named as.
 It has the following children element: